Deciphering the origin of spin current in spintronic terahertz emitters and its imprint on their electromagnetic radiation via time-dependent density functional theory

-flowing within NM=Pt or NM=W layer, along the $x$-axis in Fig.~\ref{fig:fig1} in accord with ISHE~\cite{Saitoh2006}, also produces one-to-one relation [Eq.~\ref{eq:ishe}] between spin and charge currents.
+flowing within NM=Pt or NM=W layer along the $x$-axis in Fig.~\ref{fig:fig1}, as expected from ISHE~\cite{Saitoh2006} phenomenology.
 Here $j^x(\mathbf{r},t)$ is the $x$-component of the vector of charge current density.
-Such relation is virtually always (for exceptions, see Ref.~\cite{Gorchon2022}) assumed~\cite{Seifert2016,Wu2017,Rouzegar2022,Seifert2023,Jechumtal2024} when interpreting experiments.
-Since EM radiation in the far-field region scanned experimentally is generated by the time-derivative of charge current [Eq.~\eqref{eq:eff}], rather than by current itself as sometimes {\em incorrectly} assumed~\cite{Seifert2016,Rouzegar2022,Seifert2023,Jechumtal2024}, we plot in Fig.~\ref{fig:fig3}(a) time-derivative of spin current $\partial_t I^z_{S_y}$ in Co/Pt from Fig.~\ref{fig:fig2}(a) and compare it with time-derivative of charge current $\partial_t I_\mathrm{NM}^x$ within Pt in Fig.~\ref{fig:fig3}(b).
+This procedure allows us to test if intralayer charge current satisfies virtually always (for exceptions, see Ref.~\cite{Gorchon2022}) assumed~\cite{Seifert2016,Seifert2023,Wu2017,Zhang2017b,Rouzegar2022,Jechumtal2024,Liu2021} one-to-one relation [Eq.~\eqref{eq:ishe}] with interlayer spin current.
+Note that such relation has never been tested experimentally because spin current is not~\cite{Saitoh2006,Tserkovnyak2005} directly measurable quantity and intralayer charge current is not directly accessible.
+Since EM radiation in the FF region scanned experimentally is generated by the time-derivative of charge current [Eq.~\eqref{eq:eff}], rather than by current itself as sometimes {\em incorrectly} assumed~\cite{Seifert2016,Rouzegar2022,Seifert2023,Jechumtal2024}, we plot in Fig.~\ref{fig:fig3}(a) time-derivative of spin current $\partial_t I^z_{S_y}$ in Co/Pt from Fig.~\ref{fig:fig2}(a) and compare it with time-derivative of charge current $\partial_t I_\mathrm{NM}^x$ within Pt in Fig.~\ref{fig:fig3}(b).
 The same comparison is performed in Fig.~\ref{fig:fig3}(d) vs. Fig.~\ref{fig:fig3}(e) for Co/W bilayer.
-As spin and charge current profiles differ, we conclude that Eq.~\eqref{eq:ishe} {\em is not justified}, thereby supporting the same conclusion of experiments in Ref.~\cite{Gorchon2022}.
+As spin and charge current profiles differ, we conclude that Eq.~\eqref{eq:ishe} {\em is not justified} (thereby supporting the same conclusion of experiments in Ref.~\cite{Gorchon2022}).